evanwrm/evanm.io/apps/cms-sanity/README.md

     ```

 2. The second way is to self-host Sanity studio.
 This can be done through any static hosting
    provider.
-Here we use Railway to match other CMS deployments.
+Here we use Vercel to match other deployments.
 This is found at https://api.evanm.io.